gaslightgames/AIROUYAController/README.md

 =================

 AIROUYAController is an unofficial Native Extension for Adobe AIR designed to expose the functionalities of the OUYA Controller to ActionScript 3.
+<BR>This project is most likely to be deprecated by the native AIR support for OUYA controllers coming in AIR3.7.
+It will be updated in case any functionality is missing from the built in solution.

 Folder Structure
 ================